nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1a1.
 ContaX shows an error message indicating that the given command is of invalid format.

     * Use case ends.

 * 1b.
-The parameter given is in an invalid format
+A parameter given is in an invalid format

     * 1b1.
 ContaX shows an error message indicating that the given parameter is of invalid format.